rudrakshkapil/CMPUT622-Project/README.md

 2. Bharathvaj Kumba Mothilal - kumbamot@ualberta.ca
 3. Katyani Singh - katyani@ualberta.ca

-### Organization
+### Organization of this Repository

-The code to generate synthehtic data is found in
+The code to generate synthehtic data is found in ...

+The main analysis for the metrics, etc. is found in ...

+### Selected Results from Notebook